 Drag and drop it onto the Bookmarks Bar wherever you want it to be positioned.

-Now all you need to do is to drag and drop whichever bookmarks you want to go into the folder.
+Now that you’ve got a folder all you need to do is to drag and drop whichever bookmarks you want to go into the folder.

 Put your pointer onto the bookmark in question then hold down the left mouse button.